jimtierneysc/tennis-scoreboard-ng/README.md

 ### Using the app

 There are four different types of data in this application: players, doubles teams, matches, and scores.
-Eventually there will are two kinds of users: logged-in or guest.
-Login is not implements, so anyone can dit or delete data.
+Login is not implemented at this time, so anyone can create, edit or delete data.

 ### Logging in